qzineat/qzineat/README.md

  * [ ] Host can create detail profile
 * [ ] Subscriber Features
  * [ ] Subscriber can follow the Host
- * [ ] Subscriber can rate and review the host
+ * [X] Subscriber can rate and review the host
- * [ ] Subscriber can rate and review the event
+ * [X] Subscriber can rate and review the event
  * [ ] Subscriber can add/update profile with food interest settings
  * [ ] Subscriber can View/Post messages
+ * [ ] User can share QZin Eat with friends
 * [ ] Common Features
  * [ ] Show near by QZin Eat based on **current location**
  * [ ] User can see short details on QZin Eat listing with event rating, host rating, and likes
  * [ ] Search QZin Eat and advance filters
  * [ ] User can see what is currently Trending
  * [ ] Notification
-  * [ ] Notification on Subscription, 15 minutes before event and on any update of event
+  * [X] Notification on Subscription, 15 minutes before event and on any update of event
- * [ ] Login Sign Up
+ * [X] Login Sign Up
-  * [ ] User can Sign In through Facebook/Google and/or Twitter
+  * [X] User can Sign In through Facebook/Google and/or Twitter

 The following bonus **features** are implemented: